Academic Regulations - Admissions and Records

 A student’s status may fall within several categories ranging from the acknowledgment of highest honors to dismissal, the latter resulting in separation from Ohlone College.
-The categories are as follows: Honors (President’s List, WithHonors, and With Highest Honors), Clear Standing, Probation (Academic and Progress), and Dismissal (Academic and Progress).
+The categories are as follows: Honors (President’s List, WithHonors, and With Highest Honors), Clear Standing, Probation (Academic and Progress), Subject to Dismissal (Academic and Progress), and Dismissal (Academic and Progress).

 A student with a cumulative grade point average in all college work applied toward the degree between 3.20 and 3.49 inclusive will graduate “With Honors.”
 A student with a cumulative GPA between 3.50 and 4.00 inclusive will graduate “With Highest Honors.”
 These notations will be included on the diploma and the transcript.

-A student whose last completed semester GPA and cumulative GPA are 2.00 or above and whose accumulated units of W (Withdrawal), NP (No Pass), and/or I (Incomplete) do not reach or exceed 50 percent shall be in Clear Standing.
+A student whose last completed semester GPA and cumulative GPA are 2.00 or higher and whose accumulated units of W (Withdrawal), NP (No Pass), and/or I (Incomplete) do not reach or exceed 50 percent shall be in Clear Standing.

 Probation and Dismissal Standings, Reinstatment